GenomiqueENS/toullig/README.md

     bash ./target/dist/toullig-0.2-alpha/toullig.sh fast5tofastq -status pass /home/user/myRootDirectoryFast5run /home/user/myOutputDirectoryFastq

 WARNING : This last example is a trap !
-The default type of sequence is transcript or the run is not barcoded and the transcript sequence is not available on nont barcoded run.
+The default type of sequence is transcript or the run is not barcoded and the transcript sequence is not available on ONT barcoded run (see [Sequence available for each run configuration](#sequence-available-for-each-run-configuration)).

+### Log files

+#### logConversionFastq.txt

+This log contains the main informations about the execution of the conversion of '.fast5' files to a the '.fastq' files.
+The file is structured in 4 sections:

+    - The date of the begin of the conversion execution.
+    - The number of files reads for each folder create after the basecalling.
+    - The number of sequences writes in the fastq and the number of sequences null (not write).
+    - The date of the end of the conversion execution.

+#### logCorruptFast5Files.txt

+This log contains a list of path of corrupt '.fast5' files.
+Theses files can be read and information can be extract but the HDF5 library use for opening theses files detect a corruption.

+#### logWorkflow.txt

+This log contains the final status of each basecalling workflow for each folder create after the basecalling.

 # TrimFastq

 In the case of cDNA protocols like SQK-MAP006.
-One of the problem of the minION reads in the format fastq is that the read is not the transcript as we expected.
-The read still have the RT adaptor and, in some case, the barcode with adaptors (leader/hairpin).
+One of the problem of the MinION reads in the format fastq is that the read is not the transcript as we expected.
+The read still have the RT adaptor and, in some case, the barcode with sequencing adaptors (leader/hairpin).

-For enhance the mapping quality, it's important to trim the reads to delete these unwanted sequences.
+For find the truely position of the start/stop of the mRNA, it's important to trim the reads to delete these unwanted sequences.

-In the execution of toullig Trim, the programm step :
+In the execution of toullig Trim, the program step :

- + Repere the index between the outliers and the mRNA (mode P or SW).
+ + Mark the index between the outliers and the mRNA (mode P (Perfect) or SW (Side-Window) ).

- For cutadapt:
+ For Cutadapt:

- + Write Fasta File for each Outlier.
+ + Write '.fasta' file for each outlier.
- + Trim with cutadapt
+ + Trim with Cutadapt
- + Write the cutadapt output merge.
+ + Write the Cutadapt output merged in a '.fastq' file.

-  For trimmomatic:
+  For Trimmomatic:

- + Read a sequence fastq.
+ + Read a fastq sequence.
- + Trim with trimmomatic
+ + Trim with Trimmomatic.
- + Write the sequence trimmed.
+ + Write the sequence trimmed into a '.fastq' file.

 ### Options TrimFastq